syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

 official bindings that fit better into the Emacs ecosystem, please mail me).

-The binding in `isearch-mode-map' lets you switch to "el-search" from isearch reusing already the given input.
+The bindings in `isearch-mode-map' let you switch to "el-search" commands from isearch reusing already given input.
 The binding in `el-search-read-expression-map' allows you to hit C-S twice to start a search using the last search pattern, similar to isearch.